Martellus Bennett: Other ventures

-In early 2014, Bennett told his Twitter followers that his first album was on iTunes.
-The album, Fast Food, a joint effort with his brother Reshaud Bennett, was originally released in March 2012.
+Bennett's first album, Fast Food, a joint effort with his brother Reshaud Bennett, was originally released in March 2012.
 Bennett says he has plans to rerelease it in the summer of 2014.
 On February 7, 2014, Bennett released a new mixtape for free through his Twitter account called Year of the Orange Dinosaur.

 During 2014, Bennett announced plans to release an animated short film titled Zoovie.
 The film, starring Bennett, rapper Asher Roth, and ESPN personality Cari Champion, was aired during the Bears' Family Fest in 2015; Bennett himself provided the sketches and storyboards.

 He is also a children's author, and released his first book Hey A.J.
 It's Saturday in 2016 through his own company, The Imagination Agency.
+Hey A.J.! has since been adapted into a television series on Disney Jr.